artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

     |    Goodbye
     ```

-Yielding control is handled by Mast.
-If there ever is a time you need to force a yield you can us the Mast 'yeild' command.
+Yielding control is handled by {{ab.m}}.
+If there ever is a time you need to force a yield you can us the {{ab.m}} 'yeild' command.
 In PyMast the python keyword yield is used, however you must specify how to yield by providing a PollResults.OK_RUN_AGAIN.
 There are other types of yields in PyMast.
 This is not the time to detail those uses.

-=== "mast"
+=== "{{ab.m}}"
     ```
     ========= start =======
     log "Hello, world"